hseeberger/pub-sub-client/README.md

 Google Cloud Pub/Sub client library in [Rust](https://www.rust-lang.org/).
 Currently publishing, pulling and acknowledging are supported, but no management tasks like creating topics or subscriptions.

 Messages can either be published/pulled as raw or, if the payload is JSON data, serialized from/deserialized into domain messages (structs or enums) via [Serde](https://serde.rs/) and [Serde JSON](https://docs.serde.rs/serde_json).
-Both raw `ReceivedMessages` and "typed" `PulledMessages` expose metadata like message ID, acknowledge ID, attributes, etc.
+Both raw `RawPulledMessage`s and "typed" `PulledMessage`s expose metadata like message ID, acknowledge ID, attributes, etc.

 Aside from straight forward deserialization it is also possible to first transform the pulled JSON values before deserizlizing into domain messages which allows for generally adjusting the JSON structure as well as schema evolution.